-WETEX & DSS 2023 to spotlight sustainable transportation
+Wetex & DSS 2023 to spotlight sustainable transportation

 PHOTO

-Dubai, UAE: Dubai Electricity and Water Authority’s (DEWA) commitment to sustainable transportation is aligned with the broader goals of the UAE and the Emirate of Dubai.
-This commitment underscores the nation’s dedication to fostering innovation in renewable energy, clean energy, and sustainability.
-Consequently, DEWA has prioritised sustainable transport and its advocates within the UAE and globally at the Water, Energy, Technology, and Environment Exhibition (WETEX) and Dubai Solar Energy (DSS) 2023.
-Scheduled to be held from 15 to 17 November 2023 at the Dubai World Trade Centre, the 25th edition of the event truly embodies the spirit of sustainability, resonating with its motto, ‘At the forefront of sustainability’.
+Dubai Electricity and Water Authority’s (Dewa) commitment to sustainable transportation will be highlighted at the Water, Energy, Technology, and Environment Exhibition (Wetex) and Dubai Solar Energy (DSS) 2023.

+To be held from November 15 to 17 at the Dubai World Trade Centre, the 25th edition of the event truly embodies the spirit of sustainability, resonating with its motto, ‘At the forefront of sustainability’.
 This pivotal event also aligns with the UAE’s preparations to host the 28th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP28) in Expo City Dubai.

 Impact of sustainable transportation